Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Stay in a luxurious beachfront hotel

 Victoria House is the nicest boutique hotel on the beach in Belize, and you can see the stunning turquoise water from pretty much every room in the hotel.
 As a bonus, you’re just steps away from unreal sunrises.
-These cabañas will cost you a fraction of the cost of bungalows in the South Pacific — but with equally beautiful water in front of you.
+These cabañas will cost you a fraction of the cost of bungalows in the South Pacific — but with gorgeous Caribbean blues and access to one of the world’s largest reef systems.

 Drink way too many coconuts on Caye Caulker